Labarthe Cottage Nr Eymet

 Cottage / 3 bedrooms / sleeps 8 Home 1306964

 Availability Your dates are available

 Up the stairs (fairly steep) there is a large open plan style bedroom area, which is divided into 2 separate and distinct sleeping areas by a small landing and a bathroom which is fitted with a large shower, wash basin, bidet and W.C.
-Passing under a low beam to the right is a double bed and similarily to the left side there is a large sleeping area equipped with 4 single beds or 2 singles and a double.
-In total, the cottage will sleep up to 8 people ( 4 adult 4 children ideally).
-Clients staying in "Wisteria Cottage" enjoy their own wisteria shaded patio, terrace and own BBQ.
-Linen and towels are provided.
+Passing under a low beam to the right is a double bed and similarly to the left side there is a large sleeping area equipped with 4 single beds.
+In total, the cottage will sleep up to 8 people.
+Guests staying in "Labarthe Cottage" enjoy their own patio, terrace and own BBQ.
+Quality Marks & Spencer's linen and fluffy towels are all provided.

-Wisteria Cottage has a sun terrace with table and chairs for alfresco dining and of course have access to the large enclosed swimming pool in the delightfully kept mature 2 acres of gardens.
-The fenced and gated solar panel heated pool measures 12.5 metres x 5.5 metres, with spa type air/water massage jets into the steps and also has a solar shower and a covered pergola area for shade for those with sensitive skins.
+Labarthe Cottage has a sun terrace with table and chairs for alfresco dining and of course you have access to the large enclosed swimming pool in the delightfully kept mature 2 acres of gardens.
+The fenced and gated heated pool measures 12.5 meters x 5.5 meters, with spa type air/water massage jets into the steps and also has a shower and a covered pergola area for shade for those with sensitive skins.

 |Size||Sleeps up to 8, 3 bedrooms|

 |Family friendly||Great for children of all ages|

 |Notes||Some pets are welcome - please contact the owner, No smoking at this property|

 |Luxuries||Log fire, Internet access, DVD player, Staffed property|